Chinese C.V. 📝 The Ultimate Guide to Writing Your CV in Chinese!

 Desktop – Wonder C.V.

-If you are still struggling to write your C.V. and you don’t know how to structur it we would recommend visiting the website WonderCV.
+If you are still struggling to write your resume and you don’t know how to structure it, we’d recommend visiting the website WonderCV.

-Although it is in Chinese, it is a great way to get started.
+Although it is in Chinese, it was recommended to us by a local and is a great way to get started.

 12 of the Best Resources to Learn Chinese | Our Complete List Thumbnail